hejops/ffta-tas/progress.md

 # 4. Desert Peril

-- montblanc simply cannot OHKO Flan without a Magic Ring
+- montblanc simply cannot OHKO Flan without a Wizard Hat
 - Speed requirements:
 * Antlion > Marche, so that ANT can be reached on turn 1
 * Montblanc > Flan, duh